OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ## **3.0 Intel FPGA PAC D5005 Card and Server Requirements**

 Currently OFS for Intel Stratix 10 FPGA targets the Intel FPGA PAC D5005.
 Because the Intel FPGA PAC D5005 is a production card, you must prepare the card in order to receive a new non-production bitstream.
-For these instructions, please contact an Intel representative for instructions.
+For these instructions, please contact an Intel representative.

 In addition, refer to sections 2.1-2.3 of the [Intel Acceleration Stack Quick Start Guide: Intel FPGA Programmable Acceleration Card D5005](https://www.intel.com/content/www/us/en/programmable/documentation/edj1542148561811.html) for a complete overview of the physical installation process and ESD precautions for the D5005 platform.